MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/HowTos/Troubleshooting.md

 # Trouble shooting

 Annoying issues will be noted here.
+Also, here is a [recommended strategy](TroubleshootingAdvanced.md) for narrowing world-locking problems.

 ## World Locking issues